Capability Governance: Roles and responsibilities in Capability-based Planning

 The BIZBOK® Guide distinguishes the following roles in Capability-based Planning:

-• Business sponsor: Since business architecture is owned by the business, sponsorship must be established within the business.
+• Business sponsor: Since the business owns business architecture, sponsorship must be established within the business.
 Often, a CIO can assist with building sponsorship support within steering committees or transformation teams.

-• Team leader: Business architecture teams should be led by business leaders with roots and reporting responsibility in the business.
+• Team leader: Business architecture teams should be led by business leaders with roots and reporting responsibility.

-• Business architect: Their role is to look beyond traditional business concepts and create and socialize business architecture.
-In larger organizations, multiple subtypes of this business architect role often exist, typically aligned with business subject area expertise.
+• Business architects: Their role is to look beyond traditional business concepts and create and socialize business architecture.
+In larger organizations, multiple subtypes of this role often exist, typically aligned with business subject area expertise.

-• Architecture mapping expert: An expert in assembling and organizing capability analysis results into a formal knowledge base and developing the formal and ad hoc blueprints required.
-This role also requires tool expertise to meet blueprint mapping and knowledge base governance.
+• Architecture mapping expert: This role involves assembling and organizing capability analysis results into a formal knowledge base and developing the required formal and ad hoc blueprints.
+It also requires tool expertise to meet blueprint mapping and knowledge-base governance requirements.

-• Mentor: Someone well-versed in Capability Mapping and Business Architecture in general, who provides behind-the-scenes guidance for team building, governance, mapping, blueprint creation and integration into strategies, projects and related architectures.
+• Mentor: Someone well-versed in Capability Mapping and Business Architecture in general, who provides behind-the-scenes guidance for team building, governance, mapping, blueprint creation, and integration into strategies, projects, and related architecture.

 Note that the same individual can sometimes play multiple roles.
 For instance, a senior business architect may also be a mentor or team leader.
 Typically, these individuals form a virtual team and aren’t hierarchically subordinate to any single senior manager or executive.